 For the vast majority of our patients, one of their main goals for their breast augmentation is to have it look natural.
 They want to get more cleavage, have more youthful looking breasts without people knowing that they have had a “boob job.”
 However, there are several obvious signs of having breast augmentation and one of the most recognizable is something called “breast implant rippling.”
 When this happens, you’ll be able to notice ripples on the outside and underside of the breasts.
 There are several reasons why this might happen and we’re going to look at them in this blog post.
 The good news is that rippling and many other issues with breast implants can be solved with a procedure called a breast revision.
-Fort Worth women that want to get large (or smaller) implants or who may be experiencing rippling or capsular contracture, can get relief with this procedure.
+Women that want to get large (or smaller) implants or who may be experiencing rippling or capsular contracture, can get relief with this procedure.
 If you’re having any problems with your implants, make sure you call Dr. Max today at (817) 529-9199.
 You can also look through our gallery of Before-and-After pictures to get an idea of the kind of world-class results that our patients get.

 Common Causes of Rippling

 Before we get into what causes rippling we want to mention that you can correct this issue with breast revision.
 Women who suffer from rippling have been able to get gorgeous, natural-looking breast implants with the procedure.

 - Type of implant – One of the reasons why saline implants have declined in popularity is because they tend to produce more rippling than silicone or cohesive gel implants (gummy bear implants).
 This is because they are filled with a watery saline solution.
 When you pick up a saline implant you’ll notice the edges will ripple.
 Silicone implants are filled with a thicker, stickier gel.
 Cohesive gel implants are even denser which is one reason they tend to feel denser.
 So switching to a different type of implant could help alleviate the problem.